stebrech/accessible-pdf/_basics/adjust-logical-reading-order-in-acrobat.md

 post_excerpt: >
   PDF tags are not only needed to give content a semantic meaning, but also to determine the logical reading order.
+In
+  Acrobat, the order of the tags within the tag tree can be modified.
 layout: basics
 permalink: >
   https://accessible-pdf.info/en/basics/adjust-logical-reading-order-in-acrobat/